Vinamrata1086/Splash-Screen/README.md

-Splash Screen is the welcome page when you open the app.
+Splash Screen is the short time welcome page when you open the app.

 Add this to your app activity and give it a good look.